Tonalite - Teroldego Rotaliano

 Adding to Cart Added to Cart

-Teroldego grows high in the Dolomites, where the air is crisp and the nights are cool.
+Teroldego grows at the foot of the Dolomites, in the Piana Rotaliana one of the most stunning vineyards in europe.
+There the air is crisp and the nights are cool.
 The World Atlas of Wine calls it "one of Italy's great characters"—and they're right.
-It's got personality, freshness, and a kind of alpine brightness you don't find in southern Italian reds.
-More and more people are discovering it—and once you taste it, you'll understand why.
+It's got personality, freshness, and a kind of alpine brightness you don't find in other Italian reds.
+More and more people are discovering the elegance of "Alpine wines" —and once you taste it, you'll understand why.

 What makes it special?

-This is a red wine that refreshes.
 Deep ruby in the glass, with aromas of violets, cherries, and wild berries straight from the mountain.
 On the palate?
 Juicy, lively fruit with a lifted, almost electric freshness.
 The tannins are there, but gentle—more silky than grippy.
-It's structured enough to feel serious, but light enough to keep you coming back for another glass.
+Tonalite, that enriches the local soil, provides savouriness and minerality.

 What to pair it with: